 "Things change."
 Dawn kept an eagle eye on the glass.

-"Everything except orange juice," Buffy countered, as she poured herself a glass.
+"Everything except orange juice," Buffy said, as she poured herself a glass.

 "So you admit some people might have changed?"